Cook smarter

 The test: When in doubt, pull one piece out early and bite into it.
 It should be crisp-tender: cooked enough that it's not raw, but with a definite snap when you bite.
 If it bends without breaking, it's overcooked.

-When to use blanch and shock
+When should you use blanch and shock?

 Meal prep